The Brokenwood Mysteries: Reception and awards

 The Brokenwood Mysteries received a bronze world medal at the New York Festival's International Television and Film Awards in 2023.

 Cars

 Shepherd's car is a 1971 Holden Kingswood (HG series).
 It has a cassette player for his country music cassettes.
+In Season 12, Episode 5, Shepherd considered selling his Kingwood due to its penchant for breaking down.

 Music

 Brokenwood Mysteries showcases New Zealand's own country and alternative rock music.
 In the first season, Shepherd is introduced as a fan of country and western music, sharing the music with Sims while driving around in his car.
 The music he listens to and the background music of the show are all New Zealand performers.
 Season two, which climaxed with the death of country singer Holly Collins, was scored by Canadian-born Kiwi-based Tami Neilson and her brother Jay Neilson.
 Three volumes of soundtracks covering season 1, 2, and 6 of the show have been released digitally on Apple Music, Amazon and Spotify.

 With the exception of Season Two, all episodes have been scored by Joel Haines, including many original compositions.

 New Zealand musicians exhibited on Brokenwood include Tami Neilson, Mel Parsons, Delaney Davidson, Barry Saunders, the Harbour Union, Barnaby Weir of the Black Seeds, the Unfaithful Way, and Jenny Mitchell.
 Other singers are Marlon Williams, the Warratahs, Bannerman, The DeSotos, Aldous Harding, Jackie Bristow, The Fables, Ghost Town, Reb Fountain, The Eastern, Carla Werner and Esther Stephens.